 I am thrilled to be entering my third year as a Humanities Scholar.
 The program has introduced me to wonderful resources and some of the best friends I have ever had.
 I expect to continue this trend elsewhere at UMBC as I aim to form lasting relationships with the incredible people of this diverse campus.
 I am active in the school’s Environmental Task Force, once again becoming a regular member after being elected president for the last year.
 Joining a wide variety of campus communities is vital to getting the most out of my experience at UMBC, so I am grateful to be interacting with many different groups of people.
 Through these connections inside and outside my majors and the Humanities Program, I hope to make a difference in this world alongside my fellow scholars.

 Hi all, my name is Olivia Smith!
-I am a linguistics major with a focus in Spanish and a minor in creative writing.
+I am a MLLI/Linguistics major with a focus in Spanish and a double minor in Creative Writing and Africana Studies.
 I am an avid writer, reader, and lover of music and film.
-As a fledgling humanities scholar, I look forward to broadening my understanding of world culture, and how we as humans communicate with each other, in any and every language and culture.
+As a Junior in the Humanities Scholars program, my main interest is how we as humans communicate with each other, in any and every language and culture.
 I am most excited to study abroad, eat foods native to the region, and indulge in the music and literary scene of that country!
-In my future at UMBC, I expect to learn all that I need to achieve the goals I have set for myself, namely: acquiring as many languages as I can, traveling to as many countries as I can, gaining experiences that I will employ in my writing, and possibly teaching to build bridges of cultural understanding between people of different perspectives and backgrounds.
-In my writing, I focus on poetry and prose.
-I rely on the translation of emotion and empathy to illustrate what I feel or to tell a story in stanza form, and that is why I believe that linguistics is so important.
+In my time at UMBC, I have grown to learn so much that leads to achieving the goals I have set for myself, namely: acquiring as many languages as I can, traveling to as many countries as I can, gaining experiences to employ in my writing, and possibly teaching to build bridges of cultural understanding between people of different perspectives and backgrounds.
+In my writing, I rely on the translation of emotion and empathy to illustrate what I feel or to tell a story in stanza form, and that is why I believe that linguistics is so important.
 There is always something lost in translation, and many languages have words for concepts or feelings that cannot be explained so simply in others.
 In my time at UMBC I have made amazing connections with professors and peers, all scholars alike in an array of fields of study, backgrounds, and perspectives of life.
 I have learned about researching, storytelling, and so many ways we communicate whether verbally/non-verbally, through images or song, and what it truly means to experience a diverse community both inside and outside of academia.
 I am so grateful for my time at UMBC and look forward to my future here!

 Hola!
 My name is Ashley Bonilla, I am an English Literature major with a minor in Cultural Anthropology (and hopefully in Spanish as well).
 I’m fluent in both English and Spanish, and I have always had a passion for studying these languages.
 I strongly believe that language and perspective shape the way we live and have always been fascinated by cultural studies.
 I graduated from James Hubert Blake high school in Silver Spring, Maryland.
 In high school, I was very involved in speech and debate as well as my advanced placement language courses.
 I was the president of my school’s Hispanic Leadership Club and an officer on the debate team, as well as an assistant for AP Spanish and Spanish II.
 I was strongly influenced by my caring teachers at Blake to pursue a career in education and cultural studies.
 The transition from high school to college frightened me at first because I am a first generation college student.
 However, shortly after arriving, I learned that college wasn’t as frightening or hard as I thought it would be.